 Sweet almond oil is best to use if you are looking to reduce breakage and promote hair growth because the Vitamin E, fatty acids, proteins, antioxidants, and magnesium in the oil help with this.
 Lastly, grapeseed oil is another one of our favorite oils to use because the high Vitamin E content encourages the production of linoleic acid, which helps restore strength and shine to your hair.

-Why You Should use Hot Oil Treatments on Natural Hair
+Hot Oil Treatments on Natural Hair

 Used as a deep conditioning treatment, the oil penetrates your hair by conditioning strands from the inside out.
 Many women tend to infuse their conditioner with hot oil.
 For D.I.Y. options, the two most popular oils to use are olive oil and coconut oil.